hmlongco/RxSwiftWidgets/README.md

 The *TableWidget* itself has an *onRefresh* modifier.
 Here's the closure fires when the view is initially created as well as whenerver they user does a pull-to-refresh.

-Finally, we have a couple of modifiers that control the navgiation bar title and appearance, in additoon to informing the constraint system that we want our tableview to fill the entire screen and ignore the safearea.
+Finally, we have a couple of modifiers that control the navgiation bar title and appearance, in addition to informing the constraint system that we want our tableview to fill the entire screen and ignore the safearea.

 That's it.
 That's all of the code for the entire screen (minus the data loading code in the view model).
 You didn't create and configure a UITableViewController.
 No delegates.
 No datasources.

 Just 24 lines of code.
+Interested?

 ## WIP